Skip to content

 CBD For Pain: How CBD May Help

-Pain is one of the most common reasons why people turn to CBD.
-Chronic or acute discomfort isn’t just physical, it can also cause psychological stress.
-Luckily, many people have found relief through the use of cannabinoids such as CBD and THC.
-CBD and the ECS The endocannabinoid system (ECS) is a physiological network that may help the body stay in balance by regulating key functions such as sleep, appetite, stress, and yes—even physical discomfort.
+Many people use cannabinoids such as CBD and THC in their wellness routines.
+CBD and the ECS The endocannabinoid system (ECS) is a physiological network that may help the body stay in balance by regulating key functions such as sleep, appetite, stress, and physical sensations.
 The ECS accomplishes this task with the help of endogenous cannabinoids (neurotransmitters) such as anandamide and 2AG, and phytocannabinoids (external cannabinoids) such as THC and CBD.
-CBD For Pain: How Might it Work?
-Unlike THC, which simply binds to CB1 and CB2 cell receptors across the ECS, CBD has little binding affinity for these receptors.
-Instead, it works by stimulating various other receptors.
-For example, CBD is believed to activate and then desensitize TRPV1 receptors that are known to mediate inflammation and modulate feelings of discomfort.
-CBD’s interaction with these receptors may prevent them from being triggered by stimuli, resulting in fewer negative sensations relaid to you by the body.
-CBD is also thought to prolong the life of the endocannabinoids that keep the body in balance.
+How CBD Interacts with the ECS Unlike THC, which binds to CB1 and CB2 cell receptors across the ECS, CBD has little binding affinity for these receptors.
+Instead, it is being studied for how it may stimulate various other receptors.
+For example, CBD is being researched in the context of TRPV1 receptors.
+CBD’s interaction with these receptors is an area of ongoing scientific study.
+CBD is also being studied for its potential to prolong the activity of endocannabinoids in the body.
 When these compounds finish their work, they are broken down by enzymes and recycled.
-But research shows that CBD may act as a breakdown inhibitor for at least one of these endocannabinoids (anandamide), potentially slowing down this process.
-Additionally, CBD is also believed to have the potential to manage normal inflammation.
-If inflammation is what is causing your aches, CBD’s effect may be able to minimize it and provide relief.
-Finding the Right Type of CBD Product for You Choosing the right CBD product for your needs is key to using CBD for pain as effectively as possible.
-CBD products can be formulated in various ways to work effectively, and the way it’s delivered to your ECS can alter how you experience its effects.
-Here are some product options to consider when selecting CBD for pain relief.
-CBD Oil CBD oils and tinctures are great because they’re easy to use and because they kick in pretty quickly.
-When taken sublingually, oils can take as little as 30 minutes to produce effects and tend to work for roughly 3–4 hours.
-If you’re looking for something with a fairly rapid onset of effects for quicker relief, CBD oil may be the way to go.
-CBD Topicals CBD topicals are CBD-infused balms, lotions, creams, and salves that can be applied directly to the skin in order to provide localized relief in trouble spots.
-Topicals sink deep into the skin’s layers to work locally through your pores, without ever reaching the bloodstream—and thereby producing no systemic effects.
-Many people use CBD topicals to alleviate sore muscles and joint problems.
-Just tuck a tub away in your gym bag or work bag and have an easy-to-use CBD topical on hand whenever aches or soreness may strike.
-CBD Edibles and Capsules CBD edibles and capsules take quite a bit longer to work when compared to oils.
-Because they need to go through the digestive process before they take effect, edible CBD products can take as long as 2 hours to kick in, with relieving effects sometimes reaching their peak around 3–4 hours after ingestion.
-The advantage to edibles is that, due to this slower digestive process, their effects can also last quite a bit longer.
-It’s not uncommon for people to report feeling the effects of an edible for as long as 6–8 hours.
-If you’re looking for longer lasting relief, CBD edibles and capsules may be a great choice.
-It’s estimated that 20% of Americans struggle with chronic discomfort.
-CBD may be able to help alleviate your symptoms.
-If you’re looking for a selection of high-quality and trustworthy CBD products for pain, we're here to help!
+Some research indicates that CBD may act as a breakdown inhibitor for at least one of these endocannabinoids (anandamide), potentially slowing down this process.
+Additionally, CBD is also being studied in relation to other physiological processes.
+Finding the Right Type of CBD Product for You Choosing the right CBD product for your needs is key.
+CBD products can be formulated in various ways, and the way they’re delivered to your ECS can alter how you experience their effects.
+Here are some product options to consider when selecting CBD products.
+CBD Oil CBD oils and tinctures are popular because they’re easy to use.
+When taken sublingually, oils may take effect in about 30 minutes, and their duration can vary, often lasting several hours.
+CBD Topicals CBD topicals are CBD-infused balms, lotions, creams, and salves that can be applied directly to the skin for localized use.
+Topicals are intended for use on the skin and are typically not absorbed into the bloodstream.
+Many people use CBD topicals as part of their post-workout or wellness routines.
+Just tuck a tub away in your gym bag or work bag and have an easy-to-use CBD topical on hand whenever you want it.
+CBD Softgels CBD softgels tend to take longer to take effect compared to oils.
+Because they go through the digestive process before taking effect, edible CBD products can take as long as 2 hours to kick in, with effects sometimes reaching their peak several hours after ingestion.
+The duration of effects from edibles may also be longer than with other methods.
+Some people report experiencing effects for much of the day.
+According to the CDC, 20% of Americans report experiencing ongoing discomfort.
+If you’re looking for a selection of high-quality and trustworthy CBD products, we're here to help!

 Learn more